 EATX: Short for Extended ATX, the EATX form factor is aimed more at the server market.
 It has seven expansion slots and measures about 12 x 13”.

 ATX: The ATX form factor is the most common, offering seven expansion slots.
 It’s also large, measuring about 12 x 9 ⅝”.
-The Gigabyte ATX Z170X Gaming 7 board in our matrix is an example of an ATX form factor.
+The Gigabyte ATX Z170X Gaming 7 board in our product list is an example of an ATX form factor.

 Micro-ATX: You’ll find four expansion slots on the Micro-ATX motherboard, which is a square 9 ⅝” on all four sides.

 DTX: The DTX is a form factor that’s wider than it is long.
 It has two expansion slots and measures 8 x 9 ⅝”.

 Flex-ATX: This board is narrower than most options.
 The Flex-ATX form factor has three expansion slots and measures 9 x 7 ½”.